Shashwat787/Ecommerce-Website/README.md

 - **Secure Checkout Process:** Smooth and safe payment handling.
 - **Responsive Design:** Optimized for various devices.

+## Technologies Used
+- PHP: A server-side scripting language used for web development.
+- MySQL: A relational database management system for managing data.
+- HTML5 & CSS3: Markup and styling languages for building web pages.
+- JavaScript: A programming language for adding interactivity to web applications.
+- Style-Components: A CSS framework for creating responsive and mobile-first designs.
+- Git: A version control system for tracking changes and collaborating on projects.
+- GitHub Pages: A platform for hosting and deploying web applications.

 Feel free to explore the code, contribute, or use it as a reference for your own projects!

 ## Download Link